Banner image by Alexandra Roberts; Intro by Gale Straub

 Before their trip to ski in the 100 Mile Wilderness of Maine, they had never met in person.

-When the Appalachian Mountain Club (AMC) offered to send a representative of She Explores on a self-guided lodge to lodge cross country skiing adventure in Maine, we asked some of our favorite local outdoorists and were thrilled that Gretchen and Alexandra were keen to go.
+When the Appalachian Mountain Club (AMC) offered to send a representative of She Explores on a self-guided hut-to-hut cross country skiing adventure in Maine, we asked some of our favorite local outdoorists and were thrilled that Gretchen and Alexandra were keen to go.
 That they were open to the vulnerability of taking a three day trip with a stranger, even better.

 G: Why did you let me come with you on this adventure?